 7) Good for children

 Looking after chickens can help your children become more responsible and caring.
 For me, as a 9 year old, it gave me the responsibility of feeding them, mucking out, collecting the eggs and checking them for health problems.
 It was something, as a young boy that I was proud of.
 I used to take my hens into school and give talks about how to look after them.
 To this day, I have had a real connection with animal welfare and a respect or nature.
 This can benefit your children too.

 8) Inexpensive conservation

 There are some quite rare breeds out there and there’s a need for people to take up keeping them to keep the breed going.
 If you are a budding conservationist you can do this relatively cheaply.
-You can purchase three hens for approximately thirty pounds, buy a ready made, quality chicken coop and run for a couple of hundred pounds and you can feed them all for around 25p a day.
-So if you were thinking about taking on a rare breed but were put off by idea it would be expensive, then don’t.
+You can purchase three hens for approximately thirty pounds, buy a ready-made, quality chicken coop and run for a couple of hundred pounds and you can feed them all for around 25p a day.
+So if you were thinking about taking on a rare breed but were put off by the idea it would be expensive, then don’t.
 Essentially, the money you save on eggs, means they pay for themselves.

 9) Home raised meat

 If you’re so inclined you can also raise chickens for meat as well as eggs.
 You won’t be able to do this if you become too attached to your hens, but many people do raise chickens for the table.
 Once again, you’ll be eating meat that you know has been raised well and whose diet and health you are familiar with.
 It won’t be full of hormones, have been stuffed with fattening corn and had the meat pumped with water in a factory to make it heavier and more expensive.
 Though there is the issue of having to kill the bird – which is something you would need to resolve to go through.